Who is Bitcoin's Creator: Satoshi Nakamoto or Craig Wright?

 Not really.

-Nakamoto used two email addresses and one website.
-The identity of the person who registered them is blocked.
+Nakamoto used one website and two email addresses.
+The person who registered them has had their identity blocked.

 Yes, and over the years virtually anybody who did work even remotely similar to bitcoin—such as Mr. Finney, who died in 2014, and Mr. Andresen—has been pegged as Nakamoto.
 All have denied it, and there hasn’t been evidence to prove otherwise.
 In 2014, a group of students and researchers at Aston University in Birmingham, England, carried out a linguistics analysis and concluded that Mr. Szabo was most likely to be Nakamoto.
 Others have claimed he is Nakamoto as well.
 Mr. Szabo has denied the claim. |